kenjdavidson/kenjdavidson.content/page/colophon/blogging.md

 ---
 type: PageSection
 title: Blogging in General
-summary: Some people are born to blog..
+description: Some people are born to blog..
 I am not one of them.
 order: 5
 ---